Lakshminarayanan7525/Stackflow_project/README.md

 # Stackflow Project

-A full stack web application developed using React for frontend and Spring Boot for backend.
+A Full Stack Web Application developed using React.js for frontend and Spring Boot for backend.

 ## 🚀 Features
-- Product management system
+- Product Management System
-- Add and view products
+- Add Products
+- View Products
-- Frontend and backend integration
+- Frontend and Backend Integration
-- REST API support
+- REST API Support

 ## 🛠 Technologies Used